Citation, DOI & article data

 POLG-related disorders are very rare, with the most common subtype having an incidence of approximately one in 50,000 people 1.

 The clinical presentation and onset of symptoms is very varied and largely depends on the phenotype that is expressed, which are summarized below.
 It should be noted that despite being divided into different phenotypes, there is a significant amount of overlap between them 2,3.
 A family history of mitochondrial disorders is often not noted 2,3.

 Also known as Alpers-Huttenlocher syndrome, and previously as progressive cerebral poliodystrophy, this is the most well-studied POLG-related disorder 2-6.
 It describes a childhood-onset progressive and severe encephalopathy with patients presenting with the classic triad of 2-5:

 - psychomotor regression 2-5

-- intractable seizures: partial (including epilepsia partialis continua) or generalized (including both convulsive and non-convulsive status epilepticus), often myoclonus and visual phenomena are described 2-5
+- intractable seizures: focal (including epilepsia partialis continua) or generalized (including both convulsive and non-convulsive status epilepticus), often myoclonus and visual phenomena are described 2-5

 - liver failure: generally precedes neurological features 2-5